 - Sometimes there is a very small leak in a cylinder wall. ( From cracks or perossidy in cylinder )

 - Incorrect cylinder sleeve installation. ( Possibly too much crush, causing a cylinder to distort and leak )

 - Blown Gasket or leak between cylinder. ( Gasket, cylinder damage or cylinder head damage )

 - Even a (MLS) gasket leaking internally. ( Because of multiple layers of material )

-- Damage to a cylinder from hydro-locking ( Water injected to a cylinder from flooding )
+- Damage to a cylinder from hydro-locking. ( Water entering a cylinder from flooding )

-Prevention is much better than cure, when it comes to head gaskets.
-Head gasket failures are usually the result of an engine overheating.
-So, the best way to prevent a problem, is to ensure your cooling system is in good condition.
+So, prevention is much better than cure, when it comes to, compression leak between cylinders.
+Head gasket failures are usually the result of, an engine overheating.
+So, the best way to prevent a problem, is to ensure your cooling system, is in good condition.

-Ensure the system has no leaks, the radiator is working efficiently.
-And, the coolant is at the correct level.
-Finally, make sure electric fans are working correctly.
-And, that the thermostat opens at the temperature it should.
+Ensure the system has no leaks, and the radiator is working properly.
+Also, the coolant is at the correct level.
+Finally, make sure the electric fans are working properly.
+And, that the thermostat opens, at the temperature it should.